-Are you interested in regrowing your very own vegetables?
+Are you interested in re-growing your very own vegetables from your kitchen scraps?

 If so, you’ll really enjoy recycling and replanting your kitchen scraps once you start seeing what your vegetable trimmings can do.

-Believe it or not, with some natural light some of the best vegetables and herbs from the grocery store can be regrown in just water or a little bit of soil.
+Believe it or not, with some natural light and a little bit of water and soil, some of the best vegetables and herbs from the grocery store can be regrown in your kitchen!

 That’s all you’ll really need, actually.

-You can re-grow fresh greens indoors on a window sill, or re-grow scraps on your kitchen counter, either way, your indoor garden can start with a fun herb selection or eventually turn into a full-blown vegetable garden.
+You can re-grow fresh greens indoors on a window sill, or re-grow your food scraps on your kitchen counter, either way, your indoor garden can start with a fun herb selection or eventually turn into a full-blown vegetable garden, the choice is yours!

-Here are some of the best and easier vegetable trimmings to regrow to help you master your indoor kitchen garden.
+Here are some of the best and easier vegetable trimmings to regrow from the scraps of food (you would just throw away anyway), to help you master your very own indoor kitchen garden!

 Similar topics: